-6. OTHER NON-REFERRED VIDEO CONFERENCING CONSULTATION ATTENDANCE FOR PATIENTS IN RURAL AND REMOTE AREAS
+7. NON SPECIALIST PRACTITIONER VIDEO CONFERENCING CONSULTATION FOR PATIENTS IN RURAL AND REMOTE AREAS

-ATTEND ANCES REMOTE AREAS Group A30.
-Medical Practitioner (Including A General Practitioner, Specialist Or Consultant Physician) Telehealth Attendances Subgroup 6.
-Other Non-Referred Video Conferencing Consultation Attendance for Patients in Rural and Remote Areas Professional attendance by video conference of not more than 5 minutes in duration (other than a service to which another item applies) by a medical practitioner (who is not a general practitioner), only if: (a) the patient is not an admitted patient; and (b) the patient is located within a Modified Monash 6 area or a Modified Monash 7 area; and (c) at the time of the attendance, the patient and the medical practitioner are at least 15 km by road from each other; and (d) the patient has received 3 face-to-face professional attendances from that practitioner in the preceding 12 months.
-2471 Fee: \$11.00 Benefit: 100% = \$11.00 Extended Medicare Safety Net Cap: \$33.00 Professional attendance by video conference of more than 5 minutes in duration but not more than 25 minutes (other than a service to which another item applies) by a medical practitioner (who is not a general practitioner), only if: (a) the patient is not an admitted patient; and (b) the patient is located within a Modified Monash 6 area or a Modified Monash 7 area; and (c) at the time of the attendance, the patient and the medical practitioner are at least 15 km by road from each other; and (d) the patient has received 3 face-to-face professional attendances from that practitioner in the preceding 12 months.
-2472 Fee: \$21.00 Benefit: 100% = \$21.00 Extended Medicare Safety Net Cap: \$63.00 Professional attendance by video conference of more than 25 minutes in duration but not more than 45 minutes (other than a service to which another item applies) by a medical practitioner (who is not a general practitioner), only if: (a) the patient is not an admitted patient; and (b) the patient is located within a Modified Monash 6 area or a Modified Monash 7 area; and (c) at the time of the attendance, the patient and the medical practitioner are at least 15 km by road from each other; and (d) the patient has received 3 face-to-face professional attendances from that practitioner in the preceding 12 months.
-2475 Fee: \$38.00 Benefit: 100% = \$38.00 ore than 45 minutes in duration (other than a service to ner (who is not a general practitioner), only if: ash 6 area or a Modified Monash 7 area; and I the medical practitioner are at least 15 km by road ssional attendances from that practitioner in the 7.
-NON SPECIALIST PRACTITIONER VIDEO CONFERENCING CONSULTATION FOR PATIENTS IN RURAL AND REMOTE AREAS eneral Practitioner, Specialist Or Consultant Conferencing Consultation for Patients in Rural and ote Areas t more than 5 minutes in duration by a medical ash 6 area or a Modified Monash 7 area; and I the medical practitioner are at least 15 km by road ssional attendances from that practitioner in the ore than 5 minutes in duration but not more than 25 ash 6 area or a Modified Monash 7 area; and I the medical practitioner are at least 15 km by road ssional attendances from that practitioner in the
+Professional attendance by video conference of not more than 5 minutes in duration by a medical practitioner, only if: (a) the patient is not an admitted patient; and (b) the patient is located within a Modified Monash 6 area or a Modified Monash 7 area; and (c) at the time of the attendance, the patient and the medical practitioner are at least 15 km by road from each other; and (d) the patient has received 3 face-to-face professional attendances from that practitioner in the preceding 12 months.
+2480 Fee: \$14.00 Benefit: 100% = \$14.00 Extended Medicare Safety Net Cap: \$42.00 Professional attendance by video conference of more than 5 minutes in duration but not more than 25 minutes by a medical practitioner, only if: (a) the patient is not an admitted patient; and (b) the patient is located within a Modified Monash 6 area or a Modified Monash 7 area; and (c) at the time of the attendance, the patient and the medical practitioner are at least 15 km by road from each other; and (d) the patient has received 3 face-to-face professional attendances from that practitioner in the preceding 12 months.
+2481 Fee: \$30.55 Benefit: 100% = \$30.55 Extended Medicare Safety Net Cap: \$91.65 Professional attendance by video conference of more than 25 minutes in duration but not more than 45 minutes by a medical practitioner, only if: (a) the patient is not an admitted patient; and (b) the patient is located within a Modified Monash 6 area or a Modified Monash 7 area; and (c) at the time of the attendance, the patient and the medical practitioner are at least 15 km by road from each other; and (d) the patient has received 3 face-to-face professional attendances from that practitioner in the preceding 12 months.
+2482 Fee: \$59.15 Benefit: 100% = \$59.15 Extended Medicare Safety Net Cap: \$177.45 Professional attendance by video conference of more than 45 minutes in duration by a medical practitioner, only if: (a) the patient is not an admitted patient; and (b) the patient is located within a Modified Monash 6 area or a Modified Monash 7 area; and 2483 (c) at the time of the attendance, the patient and the medical practitioner are at least 15 km by road from each other; and

 A30.
-MED DICAL PRACTITIONER (INCLUDING A
+MEDICAL PRACTITIONER (INCLUDING A

-GENERA L PRACTITIONER, SPECIALIST OR
+GENERAL PRACTITIONER, SPECIALIST OR

-CONSUL TANT PHYSICIAN) TELEHEALTH
+CONSULTANT PHYSICIAN) TELEHEALTH

-ATTENDA

-E-tonded Medicana Cafety Net Come #11
+ATTENDANCES

-6. OTHER NON-REFERRED VIDEO CONFERENCING CONSULTATION ATTENDANCE FOR PATIENTS IN RURAL AND REMOTE AREAS
+7. NON SPECIALIST PRACTITIONER VIDEO CONFERENCING CONSULTATION FOR PATIENTS IN RURAL AND REMOTE AREAS